Equivariant Coarse (Co-)Homology Theories: Examples

 \subsection{The stable Higson corona}

 The stable Higson corona was introduced in \cite{EmeMeyDualizing}.
-A function $f\colon X\to D$ from a coarse space $X$ to a \textCstar-algebra $D$ is said to \begin{itemize} \item vanish at infinity if for each $\varepsilon>0$ there is a precompact subset $K$ such that $f$ is bounded by $\varepsilon$ outside of $K$; \item have \emph{vanishing variation} if for every entourage $E$ of $X$ the function
+A function $f\colon X\to D$ from a coarse space $X$ to a \textCstar-algebra $D$ is said to \begin{enumerate}\itemsep=0pt \item[$\bullet$] vanish at infinity if for each $\varepsilon>0$ there is a relatively compact subset $K$ such that $f$ is bounded by $\varepsilon$ outside of $K$, \item[$\bullet$] have \emph{vanishing variation} if for every entourage $E$ of $X$ the function